Remove default language

 You can achieve this, if you set the languageId to 0 for the English in the site configuration.

 This comes with a problem: all pages / content / domain models generated in English have now the sys_language_uid 0. this is now inconsistent, as the ID for english in the sys_language table is 1.

 Furthermore, you have got the same problem at Site 3 -> German should be the "default" language, but in the site configuration it has to be set as languageId = 0. this means, german and english content is in the database, both with sys_language_id 0.

 I hope you can see where i'm getting with this.

 I may be totally wrong here, but in my opinion the default language is not needed anymore.

 Every website actually has/should have a defined "default" language (which should be related to an entry in the sys_language table).
 I don't see any need for an undefined default language. and with the current state of the site configuration it should be possible to drop the default language.

 Also, if you have any solutions for the stated problem i'd be glad if you can help me

-#1 Updated by Georg Ringer 5 days ago
+#1 Updated by Georg Ringer about 2 months ago

 - Target version set to Candidate for Major Version